Bulat-Ziganshin/EasyProtoBuf/codegen/INTERNALS.md

 ## Parser boundary

-Only [`parser/proto_parser.cpp`](parser/proto_parser.cpp) belongs to the reusable parser library.
+The reusable parser library consists of [`parser/proto_parser.cpp`](parser/proto_parser.cpp) on top of the `easypb_schema` core (`schema.cpp`, `schema_semantics.cpp`).
 The pretty-printer and benchmark are optional helpers linked into the full `codegen` executable and are not dependencies of parser consumers.
+The schema core itself has no source-parser dependency: descriptor-only builds link it without any parser object files.

-The parser returns the same trimmed descriptor structures that descriptor-set input decodes into, so generation after the frontend boundary does not depend on whether the original input was `.proto` or `.pbs`.
+The parser returns an owned `easypb_schema::SchemaFile` (aliased as `ParsedProto`): the same trimmed descriptor structures that descriptor-set input decodes into, plus source provenance (`field_sources`, `declaration_locations`, location-bearing `imports`).
+Generation after the frontend boundary does not depend on whether the original input was `.proto` or `.pbs`.

-Imports are parsed and recorded but are not loaded yet.
+Imports are parsed and recorded — in both the `imports` vector and the authoritative `FileDescriptorProto` dependency lists — but are not loaded yet.
 Unresolved imported types are therefore a frontend diagnostic; `main.cpp` refuses to pass such source schemas to the generator.
+The deferred `parse_proto` overload additionally leaves every named type unresolved without warnings so the future loader can link a set of files.
 See [the parser documentation](parser/README.md) for the parser-level behavior.

 ## Protobuf and C++ names